hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

-- Use the up and down arrows (or scroll using your mouse) to zoom.
+- To adjust zoom, use the up and down arrows or scroll using your mouse.
 To the right of the spectrogram, in the second dropdown menu next to "Bins," change the option "Linear" to "Log."

-- Use your left and right arrow keys (or scroll sideways using mouse) to examine the recording.
+- To move through the recording, use your left and right arrow keys or scroll sideways with your mouse.
 Here is a typical example of speech audio.